 Become Your Own Stock Analyst - Stock Research for Beginners

-If you're thinking about investing some of your hard-earned money so that it will work for you while you sleep, you'll need to learn how to evaluate whether an investment is worth it.
+If you're thinking about investing some of your hard-earned money so that it will work for you while you sleep, but you don’t want to pay for any advisory or brokerage services, you'll need to learn how to evaluate whether an investment is worth it.

 So, let's cover some basics to give you a headstart for your subsequent research.

 Where Should You Start?

 Seasoned Wall Street analysts use a range of long-established criteria to research stocks, and you can follow their lead to discern whether the stock you're looking into is worth its price.

 If you’re a complete beginner, the very first step is figuring out the industry you’d like to invest in.
 The next step when researching stocks would be to select one or two publicly traded companies from the same industry, as it is easier to assess and compare when you have a similar set of values to work with.

 If you were to trail a stock market analyst as they look into a company, you'd find them researching all available information, including the company’s core business and past performance.
 They'd learn about the company starting from its financial statements, and they’d also look into its suppliers, competitors, and customers.

 Beginners might not need to follow all these steps, but there is one valuable lesson to take away from the experts - you should do stock research in as much detail as possible.
 You likely won't have any issues finding the information you need to do this since a company’s investor relations are not deemed transparent if all the trading-relevant data is not readily available.